-(d) Capital risk management (continued)
+- (iv) Risk related to use of financial instruments (continued) - (d) Capital risk management (continued)

 Capital adequacy and the use of regulatory capital are monitored daily by the Company's management.
-The Company employs techniques derived from the guidelines developed by the Basel Committee on Banking Supervision - Basel I 1998 Capital Accord as implemented by the Central Bank of Trinidad and Tobago.
+The Company employs techniques derived from the guidelines developed by the Basel Committee on Banking Supervision - as implemented by the Central Bank of Trinidad and Tobago.
 The required information is filed with the regulatory authority on a monthly basis.
+These financials present capital ratios calculated using the new Basel 11 rules.

-The following table summarises the composition of regulatory capital and the ratios for the Company as at December 31, 2020.
+The following table summarises the composition of regulatory capital and the ratios for the Company as at December 31, 2021.
 The Company has complied with all the externally imposed capital requirements to which it is subject.

-2020 2019

-\$'000 \$'000
+2021 \$'000 2020 \$'000

-Total risk adjusted assets 316,625 325,041
+Total risk adjusted assets 709,275 535,247

-Total core capital Allowable supplementary capital 226,159 10,039 217,461 9,020
+Total core capital Allowable supplementary capital 234,765 10,010 226,883 8,697

-Qualifying capital 236,198 226,481
+Qualifying capital 244,775 235,853

 Capital ratios

-Core capital to total risk adjusted assetsTotal qualifying capital to total risk adjusted 71.43% 74.60% 66.90% 69.68%
+Core capital to total risk adjusted assetsTotal qualifying capital to total risk adjusted 33.10% 34.51% 42.38% 44.00%